About the Education Mission

 through research on education curricula and theory.

-Brain Bee is a national level brain trivia competition for high-school students, which is held annually in January or February.
-Sponsored by the Atlanta Chapter of the Society for Neuroscience.
+Atlanta Regional Brain Bee is a national level brain trivia competition for high-school students, which is held annually in January or February.
+CBN co-sponsors the Atlanta Regional Brain Bee with the Atlanta Chapter of the Society for Neuroscience.

 In conjunction with these programs, CBN has developed an array of neuroscience resources and activities for teachers and students.